talgball/lbr/README.md

 windows stick.
 It is likely that a future revision will settle on an Intel based Linux system that supports zoom, unless a custom video system is implemented.
 The debate is underway.

-* __Monitor__ - The monitor is an Eyoyo 12 Inch HD unit with builtin speakers, typically used in surveillance systems.
+* __Monitor__ - The monitor is an Eyoyo 12 Inch HD unit with built-in speakers, typically used in surveillance systems.
 The key characteristics of the monitor are that it operates on 12V and is HD, 1920x1080, and that it automatically turns on when its power is toggled.